CemionCFG/text_xor_agg/README.md

 Creates an aggregate function, providing XOR of md5(some_text) for postgres (9.* and up)

-## Name: create_xor_aggregate.sh
+## Script name: create_xor_aggregate.sh

-Run once to create the functiono in the DB.

-These functions create a postgres aggregate function that implements a xor-over-md5() function for queries.
+This script creates a postgres aggregate function that implements a xor-over-md5() function for queries.
+It also declares a few auxiliary functions (beware of name collisions)

+Run once to create the aggregate function in your postgres DB.

+## Aggregate function name:  text_xor_agg (text) returns text;

 Once created, this new function works as any other aggregate function: sum(), max(), etc.